 Questions specific to the content or process of your audition or portfolio review should be directed to the academic department.
 You are always welcome to reach out to Undergraduate Admissions first at firstname.lastname@example.org, but below are the specific contacts for admission to the respective majors:

-- Musical Theatre and Theatre: Kim Whittam, firstname.lastname@example.org
+- Musical Theatre and Theatre: Lisa Grimes, firstname.lastname@example.org

-- Music and Music Therapy: Linsay Setzer, email@example.com
+- Music, Music Therapy, Recording Arts and Production: Linsay Setzer, email@example.com

-Other times, the faculty believe the student’s unique talents are better suited for another arts program at Montclair State.
+Other times, the faculty believe the student’s unique talents are better suited for another arts program at Montclair.
 In that case, your decision letter will explain that to you.

 In both of these scenarios, you are welcome to change your major to something else, or, re-audition or submit a new portfolio during a later semester.